 The Audit Committee is responsible for overseeing the work of the external auditors and has considered whether the provision of services other than audit services is compatible with maintaining the auditors' independence.
 The Audit Committee has adopted a policy regarding its pre-approval of all audit and permissible non-audit services provided by the external auditors.
 The policy gives detailed guidance to Management as to the specific types of services that have been pre-approved by the Audit Committee.
 The policy requires the Audit Committee's specific approval of all other permitted types of services that have not been pre-approved.
 Senior Management of the Trust periodically provides the Audit Committee with a summary of services provided by the external auditors in accordance with the pre-approval policy.
-The Audit Committee's charter permits delegation to one or more of its members of the authority to evaluate and approve engagements in the event that the need arises for approval between Audit Committee meetings provided that any pre-approvals granted pursuant to such delegation are reported to the full Audit Committee at its next scheduled meeting.
+The Audit Committee's charter permits delegation to one or more of its members of the authority to evaluate and approve engagements in the event that the need arises for approval between Audit Committee at its next scheduled meeting.